sjlewis8/mario-party-64/11-Day_at_the_Races/11-Day_at_the_Races.md

 0x0C99B4-6 holds a random number (freezing it keeps the race outcome and progress from changing).

 ### Race Performance
 When the first player passes a milestone, the program looks up a table of program addresses (one for each milestone).
-This address directs the program to a table of halfwords containing either 0 or 1s.
+This address directs the program to a table of (32 bit) words containing either 0 or 1s.
 0000 means there is a change in the player’s state and 0001 means there is no change in the player’s state.
 If this is zero, the game grabs a number from the random number generator (at 0x10AEC0) and places the value at 10AEC0.
 This random number is used to do a look up from a  table of 20 addresses that direct the program to memory locations that change the player's movement mode.

 ### Player Order
 Since some characters have a much higher chance of winning than others, whichever play gets to select their character first has a significant advantage.